-Cytolytic vaginosis— also known as Lactobacillus overgrowth syndrome (or Doderlein’s cytolysis) — is a condition that arises when typically protective bacteria (Lactobacilli) over-multiply and cause vaginal discomfort.
+Cytolytic vaginosis (CV) — aka Lactobacillus overgrowth syndrome or Doderlein’s cytolysis — is a condition that occurs when typically protective bacteria (called lactobacilli) over-multiply in your vaginal microbiome and cause vaginal discomfort.

 What causes cytolytic vaginosis?

-However, in some cases, these Lactobacilli can overgrow and cause a process referred to as lysis, aka the breaking down of the vaginal epithelial cells (that’s where the name “cytolytic vaginosis” comes from!).
+However, in some cases, these lactobacilli can overgrow.
+This triggers a process known as lysis, which simply means the breaking down of the epithelial cells which line the vaginal wall.
+This irritation can cause a host of symptoms like itching and abnormal discharge.
+If you’re into etymology, ‘lysis’ is where the name “cytolytic vaginosis” comes from!

 What are the symptoms of cytolytic vaginosis?

 Cytolytic vaginosis causes irritation to the vaginal walls which can lead to uncomfortable and unpleasant symptoms.
 Signs of cytolytic vaginosis include: